Last Updated on

 Pregnant women can often be heard complaining about pain in their back, neck and shoulders.
-This is because pregnancy drastically changes one’s posture.
-Simple tasks like standing and sitting during pregnancy can prove to be tricky especially with the increasing weight one is carrying during this phase.
+This body pain is usually experienced because of drastic changes in one’s posture during pregnancy.
+If you are pregnant, simple tasks, such as standing and sitting can prove to be difficult for you because of weight gain.
 But contrary to popular belief, it’s not difficult to find a good standing and sitting position during pregnancy.

 Importance of Good Posture During Pregnancy

-Posture positions the body by aligning it properly while sitting, standing or lying.
+Good posture is when your body aligns properly while sitting, standing, or lying down.
 Simply put, it is the habit of standing and sitting up straight.
 A good posture is essential for good health.
 But its importance increases manifold during pregnancy.
-A wrong posture may not only lead to aches and discomfort but can also cause harm to the baby or lead to injuries.
-In the final stages of pregnancy, this pain can deepen as hormones start ‘softening’ the ligaments and tendons in the joints.
-During this time, one is more prone to overstretching or straining something when performing normal day-to-day jobs.
-A poor posture during pregnancy may cause complications and pain like irritated joints even after the delivery.
+A wrong posture may not only lead to aches and discomfort but may also cause harm to the baby or lead to injuries.
+In the final stages of pregnancy, this pain can deepen as hormones start softening the ligaments and tendons in the joints.
+During this time, one is more prone to overstretching or straining themselves while performing normal day-to-day jobs.
+A poor posture during pregnancy may cause complications and irritated joints even after the delivery.
 It may adversely affect bodily functions like digestion and breathing as well.
 Therefore, it is essential to maintain a good posture throughout the pregnancy to ease the tension in your back, shoulders, neck and hips.
-A good posture will also aid the baby to establish himself into proper birthing position.
+But a good posture will aid the baby to establish himself into the proper birthing position.

 Right Sitting Positions

 It is important to adopt the right sitting positions during pregnancy to ease discomfort and reduce the stress on the spine.
 These simple tips may show how to sit during pregnancy:

 - While sitting, your back should be straight and your shoulders pulled back and rolled down.
 The buttocks should touch the chair’s back.